ECCENTRIC: a fast and unrestrained approach for high-resolution in vivo metabolic imaging at ultra-high field MR: Introduction

-So far, SSE has been demonstrated at ultra-high fields using either Cartesian (EPSI) \cite{An2018,Nam2022,Weng2022} and non-Cartesian (spirals, rosettes, concentric circles) \cite{Chiew2018,Hingerl2019,Moser2019a,Esmaeili2021} $k$-space trajectories.
-Despite their potential benefits, these methods have an important limitation that requires the use of temporal interleaves to achieve broad spectral bandwidth and high spatial resolution.
-As the field strength increases, this becomes even more challenging.
-Temporal interleaving prolongs the acquisition time and creates spectral side-bands from spurious signals that may overlap with metabolite peaks, ultimately degrading the spectral quality \cite{Bogner2021}.
+So far, SSE has been demonstrated at ultra-high fields using either Cartesian (echo-planar) \cite{An2018,Nam2022,Weng2022} and non-Cartesian (spirals, rosettes, concentric circles) \cite{Chiew2018,Hingerl2019,Moser2019a,Esmaeili2021} $k$-space trajectories.
+However, the methods shown to date have an important limitation that requires the use of temporal interleaves to achieve broad spectral bandwidth and high-spatial resolution.
+As the field strength increases, fulfilling these requirements becomes even more challenging.
+Temporal interleaving prolongs the acquisition time and creates spectral side-bands that degrade SNR and overlap with metabolite spectra \cite{Bogner2021}.

-In the current work, we sought to significantly improve metabolic imaging by addressing limitations of the current methods in order to maximize the acceleration, spectral quality and flexibility for high-resolution 4D (k,t) sampling at ultra-high field.
-Our first guiding principle was to obtain advanced metabolic imaging that is feasible and robust for clinical use.
-In addition, pushing the spatial-temporal limits of metabolic imaging for state-of-the-art research protocols formed our second line of thought in the overall concept.